MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-end-of-call-survey.md

 ## Store and view survey data

-You must enable a [Diagnostic Setting](/azure/communication-services/concepts/analytics/enable-logging) in Azure Monitor to send the [log data](/azure/communication-services/concepts/analytics/logs/end-of-call-survey-logs) of your surveys to a Log Analytics workspace, Event Hubs, or an Azure storage account to receive and analyze your survey data.
+You must enable the Call Survey Logs [Diagnostic Setting](/azure/communication-services/concepts/analytics/enable-logging) in Azure Monitor to send the [log data](/azure/communication-services/concepts/analytics/logs/end-of-call-survey-logs) of your surveys to a Log Analytics workspace, Event Hubs, or an Azure storage account to receive and analyze your survey data.
 If you don't send survey data to one of these options your survey data isn't stored and can be lost.

 ## Next steps